FreeTubeApp/FreeTube/README.md

 For the Linux Flatpak, the desktop entry comment string can be translated at our [Flatpak repository](https://github.com/flathub/io.freetubeapp.FreeTube/blob/master/io.freetubeapp.FreeTube.desktop).

 ## Contact
 If you ever have any questions, feel free to ask it on our [Discussions](https://github.com/FreeTubeApp/FreeTube/discussions) page.
 Alternatively, you can email us at FreeTubeApp@protonmail.com or you can join our [Matrix Community](https://matrix.to/#/+freetube:matrix.org).

+> [!IMPORTANT]
-Don't forget to check out the [rules](https://docs.freetubeapp.io/community/matrix/) before joining.
+> Don't forget to check out the [rules](https://docs.freetubeapp.io/community/matrix/) before joining.

 ## Donate
 If you enjoy using FreeTube, you're welcome to leave a donation using the following methods.